Common Cause: Voting machines

 Common Cause advocates a voter-verified paper audit trail for election machines in all states.
 The organization has documented complaints about electronic voting machines.

 National popular vote

 Common Cause is in favor of establishing a national popular vote for presidential elections to replace the current electoral college system.
 Following the November 2016 U.S. presidential election, Common Cause called for the National Popular Vote Compact to counteract what it called the "anti-democratic" outcome in that election.

 Voter identification

 Common Cause is partner organization of VoteRiders.

 Organizational overview

 Leadership

 Karen Hobert Flynn became the organization's president in June 2016.
+She served in this role until her death in March 2023.
+Virginia Kase Solomón was named as the tenth President of Common Cause on December 14, 2023.

 The following individuals have served as president of Common Cause: